Work at ACS

 Working as Staff

-Our facilities, security, business, human resources, IT, and health teams play important operational roles.
+Our facilities, security, business, human resources, IT, health, admissions, development, academic operations, and digital learning teams play important operational roles.
 Without them, the school, quite simply, would not function.
 As a reflection of this, all children of faculty and staff are eligible for tuition remission as per our school’s policy.

 We know that well-informed staff are more effective staff.
 We provide opportunities for all team members to learn more about our academic program, pedagogical trends, and strategic initiatives.
 As important, we encourage ACS staff to get to know the students and to take advantage of opportunities to share their expertise and to volunteer at events.
 As always, we expect all employees to adhere to ACS core values and to incorporate these into their daily work and interactions with each other and all those in our community.